CETITEC/stacklimit/README.md

 stacklimit
 ==========

-Determines the maximum stack size of a binary program using the ELF format.
+A static analyzer, which determines the maximum stack size of an executable or library using the ELF format.

-The logic is very simple.
-This tool just parse the assembler code and notes all subtraction operations on the stack.
-Additionally it builds an function call graph based on the knowledge of the assembler code which function is calling the respective sub-function.
-After that the tool calculates the stack size for each function including the stack size of the sub-function with the biggest stack size.
+stacklimit is a standalone python script, which parses the object file of the provided binary by using objdump.
+During parsing it stacklimit will create a call graph with the changed stack size per function.
+The changed stack size is determined via operations which can decrease the stack pointer and therefore may increase the used stack.

+After that stacklimit will calculate the total stack size by traveling through the call graph and summarize the stack size of each function including the sub-function, which increases the stack the most.

 stacklimit was highly influenced by the Perl script [checkstack.pl](https://github.com/torvalds/linux/blob/28596c9722289b2f98fa83a2e4351eb0a031b953/scripts/checkstack.pl) of the [Linux kernel](https://www.kernel.org).

-*Note*: You can disable the color mode to parse the output for scripts.
-There are also exit codes for each Warning and Error type.

 Features